 - The gasket has to withstand internal pressure without being blown out.

-- The gasket should be capable to achieve sealing at elevated temperatures.
+- The gasket should be capable of achieving sealing at elevated temperatures.

 - It has to be resistant to the chemical attack of the medium without polluting the media.